 Scenario: A detective is in a car crash and passes out twice in the flaming wreck, which he escapes at great peril.
 Five minutes later he just gets up and flags down a passing cop.

 “Hey,” the detective says as his car combusts quietly in the background, “can I trouble you for a ride home?”

 The responding officer smiles.
 “Anything for a fellow cop.”

 How realistic is this scenario?

-Not very.
 The amateur writer often ignores objects or people he’s put on stage for convenience’s sake and neglects to consider questions that would logically arise in the reader’s mind from situations he’s created. (“Er, ah, Mr. Writer, sir, what about the burning car?
 And doesn’t Our Hero need a ride to the nearest ER?”)

 Let me illustrate.
 This writer is trying to set up a riddle to surprise the reader with the clever use of an object in a scene with a guardian dragon.
 He doesn’t want the reader to guess what the object is for.
 (That’s not the only problem with this scene, but one thing at a time.)

-Sample scenario: “If you are to fight a dragon,” the wizard said soulfully, “then you will be in need of proper accouterments.”
+Scenario: “If you are to fight a dragon,” the wizard said soulfully, “then you will be in need of proper accoutrements.”